NEW: Detectives are examining role of a blood-stained cricket bat, newspaper reports

 The move is meant to help Pistorius focus on the legal proceedings and “help and support all those involved as they try to come to terms with this very difficult and distressing situation,” said Peet Van Zyl of Pistorius’ management company, In Site Athlete Management.

-CNN's Robyn Curnow reported from South Africa; Chelsea J. Carter and Faith Karimi reported from Atlanta.
+CNN’s Robyn Curnow reported from Pretoria and Faith Karimi from Atlanta.